aradhanachatterjee/DBMS/README.md

 # bscs2001-24t2

-My study repo for the DBMS course
+My study repo for the DBMS course.